aoikurokawa/ncn-cookbook/docs/guide/ncn-design.md

 #### Tracked Mints

-Register vault's [support token] mint account that is associated with NCN.
+Register all vault's [support token] mint account that is associated with NCN.
+Anyone can [initialize] and [register] through Jito Tip Router Program.

 ##### TrackedMints